perldude/perldude/README.md

 Here are some lessons I have learned while at 18F:

 * If someone tells you that person/agency A wants them to do something, go to the source.
-Get as close as you can to A to find out exactly what they said and want.
+Get as close as you can to A and find out exactly what they want.
 * People at 18F are fantastic.
 That means you will have fantastic people on your projects.
 People you can rely on.
 IOW, I learned how to be on a real team again.

 ### Career goals